Hispanic Linguistics Concentration (M.A. and Ph.D)

 SPN 5734.* Spanish Sociolinguistics.
 (Muntendam) This course is an introduction to sociolinguistics, with a special emphasis on Spanish in Spain, Latin America and the United States.
 Topics include sociolinguistic theory and methodology, linguistic attitudes, phonological variation, syntactic and morphosyntactic variation, the relationship between language and social factors (e.g., social class, gender, and ethnic identity), language variation and change, and bilingualism and language contact.
 (Minimum requirement for the MA exam in Sociolinguistics)

 SPN 5776.
 Acquisition of Spanish Phonology.
-(González) This course is an introduction to the fundamental theories, techniques and methodologies concerning the acquisition of phonetics and phonology in a second language, and their application to Spanish.
+(González, Patience) Pre-requisite: SPN5795 or/and SPN5785.
+This course is an introduction to the fundamental theories, techniques and methodologies concerning the acquisition of phonetics and phonology in a second language, and their application to Spanish.
 It surveys seminal and current research on the acquisition of Spanish phonology, and explores instructional strategies that can be used in teaching Spanish pronunciation.

 SPN 5785.
 Acoustics Phonetics of Spanish.
-(González) This course provides a thorough background in acoustic phonetics and its application in the description and analysis of Spanish sounds.
+(González, Patience) This course provides a thorough background in acoustic phonetics and its application in the description and analysis of Spanish sounds.
 It also offers an overview of the acoustic characteristics of Spanish sounds and suprasegmentals, and how they compare to English.

 SPN 5795.* Spanish Phonology.
 (González) This course presents an overview of the articulation, acoustics and transcription of Spanish sounds, compares sound patterns across Spanish dialects, and analyzes them using recent phonological theories, including Generative phonology, Autosegmental phonology, and Optimality Theory.
 (Minimum requirement for the MA exam in Phonology)